adeep/bitwarden_reddit/cannot_login.md

    And you can always contact Bitwarden support.

-   If you believe you have found a bug -- you have “other” or “weird” error messages -- you can also report it on GitHub ([here](https://github.com/bitwarden/clients/issues) for the browser extension, desktop app, web vault and CLI, [here](https://github.com/bitwarden/android/issues) for the Android mobile app and Android Authenticator app, and [here](https://github.com/bitwarden/ios/issues) for the iOS mobile app and iOS Authenticator app…)
+   If you believe you have found a bug--you have “other” or “weird” error messages--you can also report it on GitHub ([here](https://github.com/bitwarden/clients/issues) for the browser extension, desktop app, web vault and CLI, [here](https://github.com/bitwarden/android/issues) for the Android mobile app and Android Authenticator app, and [here](https://github.com/bitwarden/ios/issues) for the iOS mobile app and iOS Authenticator app…)

-   Another consideration: Did you also get "login-" or “attempted-login” emails from Bitwarden you can’t explain?
-If yes - and it wasn’t you yourself who logged in or tried to login - … in combination with login problems - and when nothing else resolves those - you should take into consideration, your account may be compromised.
-But first make sure those mails aren’t “fake Bitwarden” or even phishing mails – and still, most login problems are probably not due to compromise.
+   Another consideration: did you also get "login-" or “attempted-login” emails from Bitwarden you can’t explain?
+If yes--and it wasn’t you yourself who logged in or tried to login--in combination with login problems (and when nothing else resolves those) it is possible your account may be compromised.
+But first make sure those mails aren’t “fake Bitwarden” or even phishing mails.
+Most login problems are not due to a compromise.

    _If you have truly lost your Bitwarden account_,